Mountain landscape in China

 • International hospitals – a type of private hospital that must meet certain international standards.

 Coverage for expats is dependent on the region.
-Due to language barriers, longer waiting times and gaps in the public system (in many parts of China, emergency transport is not covered by the public health plan), many expats choose private health insurance when relocating to China.
+Due to language barriers, longer waiting times and differences in the public system (in many parts of China, emergency transport is not covered by the public health plan), many expats choose private health insurance when relocating to China.

 The following sections discuss the Chinese healthcare system, many of the decisions expats will face and the benefits of international private healthcare cover in more detail.